Skip to main content

 • vulkro scan --ratchet is the rescan shape.
 Only new findings fail the build; the existing backlog tracks to closure on a separate cadence.

-• vulkro compliance --profile pci (Free) and vulkro compliance-pack --framework pci-dss (Pro) translate the findings into the clause-by-clause language your QSA wants stapled to the audit binder.
+• vulkro compliance --profile pci and vulkro compliance-pack --framework pci-dss translate the findings into the clause-by-clause language your QSA wants stapled to the audit binder.
 The output cites the exact PCI DSS 4.0 sections your evidence satisfies, so the reviewer can sign off without you having to translate.
+The 14-day trial and the issued license both cover the full product, including the evidence packs.

 Cardholder data flow scoping